Jesus wept. John 11:33

 Jesus Comforts Martha and Mary

 17 So when Jesus came, he found that he had been in the tomb four days already.
 18 Now Bethany was near Jerusalem, less than two miles away.
 19 Many of the Jews had joined the women around Martha and Mary, to console them concerning their brother.
 20 Then when Martha heard that Jesus was coming, she went and met him, but Mary stayed in the house.
-21 Therefore Martha said to Jesus, “Lord, if you would have been here, my brother wouldn’t have died.
+21 Martha said to Jesus, “Lord, if you would have been here, my brother wouldn’t have died.
 22 Now I know that whatever you ask of God, God will give you.”

 23 Jesus said to her, “Your brother will rise again.”